Family Law Domestic Violence

 What Is a Restraining Order?

-A restraining order, also known as a protective order or order of protection, is a court order that is designed to protect victims of domestic violence, dating violence, and stalking.
+A restraining order, also known as a protective order or order of protection, is a court order designed to protect victims of domestic violence, dating violence, and stalking.
 The order requires the person named in the order to stop all contact and stay a certain distance away from the victim and the victim’s home, place of work, and children’s schools.

 There are four types of restraining orders in Florida: